Air Conditioner Repair Checklist

 - Switch off electricity fully at the breaker or outdoor switch.

 - Clear greenery rubbish around the AC.
 Once you’ve gotten rid of bigger refuse within a two-foot radius, you can use a paint brush or vacuum to slowly clean the equipment’s fins.
-Kinked fins can also impact performance, so you can attempt to correct them with a blunt knife.
+Kinked fins can also impact performance.

 - Use a hose nozzle to carefully clean the fins from inside the unit.
 Don’t get water on the fan motor.